 The second consequence of a major reduction in the labor supply concerns the prospects for coordination among agrarian elites.
-Given the reality of a decimated labor force, the competition among agrarian elites for laborers will be quite intense: Success or failure in poaching the labor of neighboring manors may mean the difference between bringing a crop to harvest or having it rot in the fields, which would be devastating to the affected elite member.
-Consequently, to keep wages low and laborers on their manors, elites must expend significant effort in creating and policing an anti-poaching cartel among themselves.
-The larger the shock, however, the greater the returns to each member of the elite from defecting from the cartel.
+Given the reality of a decimated labor force, the competition among agrarian elites for laborers will be quite intense: Success or failure in poaching the labor of neighboring manors may mean the difference between bringing a crop to harvest or having it rot in the fields.
+Consequently, to keep wages low and laborers on their manors, elites must expend significant effort in creating and policing an anti-poaching cartel among themselves.6 The larger the shock, however, the greater the returns to each member of the elite from defecting from the cartel.
 Thus, for a sufficiently large shock, maintaining the anti-poaching cartel will be next to impossible.
 An incipient free wage regime emerges by default.